 Laguna danced with the Cullberg Ballet in Stockholm for 19 years, under the direction of Ek and Birgit Cullberg, with a one-year interlude with Nederlands Dans Theater in 1980-81.
-She originated roles in important works by Ek as well as by Jirí Kylián, Ohad Naharin and William Forsythe, and performed Strindberg’s “Miss Julie” with Rudolph Nureyev.
+She originated roles in important works by Ek as well as by Jirí Kylián, Ohad Naharin and William Forsythe, and performed Strindberg’s “Miss Julie” with Rudolf Nureyev.

 We chatted recently by email with Laguna.

 You have danced in Mats Ek’s ballets for many years.
 What qualities in this ballet do you appreciate?

 Mats has the capacity to create deep human relations, in very different life situations.
 That is the basis for all his ballets and theatrical works.
 You can see a lot of moments in “Juliet and Romeo” which are special treasures.